Team4159/CardinalHoursServer/README.md

     {
-      "date": <String>, // The date of the session in Month.Day.Year format "did": <String>, // What the user reported to have done during that session, is blank if nothing was reported "time": <int>, // The total time of the session }
+      "date": <String>, // The date of the session in Month.Day.Year format "did": <String>, // What the user reported to have done during that session, is blank if nothing was reported "time": <int>, // How long the session lasted
+    }
   ]
 }